 And most importantly, the goal is to uncover and ignite values and vision to drive sustainable organization performance.

-Arc of Pragmatic Inquiry®: For individual leaders (def.: change agents) and teams: A discipline/methodology/practice – uniquely rooted in the scientific method – to create an integrative, values-driven strategy or plan to interrupt the future….so that all life flourishes.
+Arc of Pragmatic Inquiry®: For individual leaders (def.: change agents) and teams: A discipline/methodology/practice – uniquely rooted in the scientific method – to create an integrative, ‘values and vision’- driven strategy or plan to interrupt the future….so that all life flourishes.